tech

 Water heater tanks are not designed to leak.
 The tank must be filled with water in order for a water heater to function.
 If there is no hot water, and you see water on the ground around the base of the hot water tank, it’s probably because you have a leaking tank.

-An empty tank poses a significant hazard and is not at all energy efficient.
+An empty tank poses a significant hazard and is not at all energy efficien and can waste dozens of gallons of water a month Plus it might be causing your cold water issue.
 Examine the appliance’s connections as well as those of its valves, as well as the pipes themselves.
 If they’re secure, check the compartment of the tank.

 3. Gas Valve Failure